How to maximize your raised garden bed and get the most for the growing season

 Tip #1: Prevent Compaction

-- Get the right soil, preferably a combination of garden soil and potting mix made for raised garden beds.
+- Get the right soil, preferably a combination of garden soil and potting mix made specifically for raised garden beds.

 - Introduce compost at the beginning and end of each gardening season (see tip #2 for more information).